QuestlineDJ/task-knight/README.md

 After running the above command open your browser and enter the url outputed by `npm run deplay`.

-FOR A DIFFERENT IDE
+### Other IDEs
 1. Open a terminal
 2. Build the project
 3. Run the IDE's native localhost command
 4. Refresh the pages until the changes take effect.

- FOR GITHUB
+### Deployment on GitHub Pages
+> [!NOTE]
- ***NOTE: The final website will be stored on the gh-pages branch of our project. *This branch should not be updated until we finalize our changes in main.*
+> The final website will be stored on the gh-pages branch of our project.
+> This branch should not be updated until we finalize our changes in working

- 1.)
-Update working with changes.
+ 1. Update working with changes.
- 2.)
-Copy working to main.
+ 2. Copy working to main.
- 3.)
-Copy main to gh-pages.
+ 3. Copy main to gh-pages.
- 4.)
-Go to https://questlinedj.github.io/task-knight/ and refresh the page until your changes appear.
+ 4. Go to https://questlinedj.github.io/task-knight/ and refresh the page until your changes appear.